 The Sonya Rudikoff Award for the best first book in Victorian Studies was established by the Robert Gutman family in honor of Mr. Gutman’s late wife.
-Ms. Rudikoff was an active member of the Northeast Victorian Studies Association and a recognized scholar.
+Sonya Rudikoff was an active member of the Northeast Victorian Studies Association and a recognized scholar.
 Her book, Ancestral Houses: Virginia Woolf and the Aristocracy, was published posthumously.

-Winners of the NVSA Sonya Rudikoff Prize:
+Past Winners of the NVSA Sonya Rudikoff Prize:

 Annmarie Drury, Translation as Transformation in Victorian Poetry (Cambridge)

 Honorable Mention: Jordan Bear, Disillustioned: Victorian Photography and the Discerning Subject (Pennsylvania State)

 Allen MacDuffie, Victorian Literature, Energy, and the Ecological Imagination (Cambridge)

 Honorable Mention: Kathleen Frederickson, The Ploy of Instinct: Victorian Sciences of Nature and Sexuality in Liberal Governance (Fordham)

 Jennifer Esmail, Reading Victorian Deafness: Signs and Sounds in Victorian Literature and Culture (Ohio University Press) and

 Ross G. Forman, China and the Victorian Imagination: Empires Entwined (Cambridge University Press)